 Finance leaders are constantly looking for ways to improve processes and execute faster.
 And if you don't have a finance team yet, you need that help even more.

-In this post, we’ll look at our top seven spend management software solutions for 2019.
+So in this post, we’ll look at our top ten spend management software solutions for 2019.

 Whether you’re a freelancer, a growing startup, or an established enterprise, we’ve got some handy tips and suggestions to help you save time, money, and stress.

 To kick things off, let’s run through a few basics.